maxbarrett/valideater/README.md

 <input type="text" data-valideater="required" data-error-msg-required="My unique error msg">
 ```

-Forms with errors are re-validated on each keystroke by default, turn off by setting `liveCheck` to `false`:
+Forms with errors are re-validated on each keystroke by default, you can prevent this by setting `liveCheck` to `false`.
+The form will then be re-validated on submit.

 ```sh
 $('form').valideater({